Inquiry and Connection process in bluetooth – bluez tutorial in c

 HCI_Create_Connection LMP_host_connection_req HCI_Accept_Connection Connection_Complete_Event

-After finding a device through inquiry, the next step is connecting to it.
+After inquiry, the next step is connecting.
 This procedure is called paging.
-The device that starts the connection is the initiator; the device being connected to is the target.
-The target must be in connectable mode (page scan enabled) for the connection to succeed.
-Once connected, the initiator becomes the Master of the piconet.
+The device that starts it is the initiator; the device being connected to is the target.
+The target must first enable connectable mode (page scan ON).
+Once connected, the initiator automatically becomes the Master of the piconet.

 Figure 4 — Simplified Connection Establishment Flow

-⚠️ Master-Slave: The initiator always becomes the Master of the piconet after a successful connection.
+⚠️ Master-Slave: The initiator always becomes the Master of the piconet.
 The target becomes the Slave.
-This can be swapped later using Role Switch if both devices support it.
+A Role Switch can swap this later if both devices support it.

 BlueZ — Create Connection from Terminal